cbmrphenomics/cbmrphenomics.github.io/esrum/source/usage/rstudio.rst

    steps in the :ref:`applying_for_access` section, and apply for access to this group.

 #.
-Be connected via the KU VPN or using a wired connection at CBMR.
-See
+Be connected via the KU VPN (a wired connection at CBMR is *not*
-   :ref:`connecting` for more information.
+   sufficient).
+See :ref:`connecting` for more information.

 Once you have been been made a member of the ``SRV-esrumcont-users`` and connected using the VPN or a wired connection at CBMR, simply visit